MatheLi/EMBL_Women_in_Science_Maria-Theresa_Licka/README.md

 ### EMBL Teens Project

-I am a part of EMBL Teens club at the [European Molecular Biology Laboratory (EMBL)](https://www.embl.de/), Heidelberg. *EMBL is Europe’s flagship laboratory for the life sciences.*
+I am a part of EMBL Teens club at the [European Molecular Biology Laboratory (EMBL)](https://www.embl.de/), Heidelberg.
+EMBL is Europe’s flagship laboratory for the life sciences.

-> "EMBL Teens is a club for the high school students interested in life sciences, where they get the chance to look at scientific research from a different angle, just in exchange for their passion and their interest!"
+> EMBL Teens is a club run by *Friends of EMBL* for the high school students interested in life sciences.
+As members, we get the chance to look at scientific research from a different angle, in exchange for our passion and interest."

 ![](https://news.embl.de/wp-content/uploads/2018/11/IMG_7611-e1543226950675.jpg)